1. Introduction & who we are

 Connecting an external calendar is optional and stays off until you set it up.
 It lets that calendar’s events appear, read-only, on your family calendar.

-- Google Calendar: if you connect a Google account, Google asks you to grant Hubbly read-only access to your calendars.
+- Google Calendar and Outlook: if you connect a Google or Microsoft account, the provider asks you to grant Hubbly read-only access to your calendars.
 For the calendars you choose, Hubbly keeps each event’s title, date and time, end date, all-day flag and location, covering roughly one month back and one year ahead.
-Hubbly never changes, adds or deletes anything in your Google Calendar, and does not store event guests, descriptions or attachments.
+Hubbly never changes, adds or deletes anything in your connected calendar, and does not store event guests, descriptions or attachments.

 - Calendar links: you can also add a calendar by its iCal/ICS file or web link, which needs no sign-in.

 Hubbly uses what it reads from a connected calendar only to show those events on your family calendar.
 We do not use it for advertising and we do not sell it.
-Hubbly’s use of information received from Google APIs follows the Google API Services User Data Policy, including its Limited Use requirements.
+Hubbly’s use of information received from Google APIs follows the Google API Services User Data Policy, including its Limited Use requirements, and its use of information received from Microsoft APIs follows Microsoft’s API terms of use.

 Diagnostics and analytics